 Sailing around the world.

-In Finike a tiny town in Turkey I found my first yacht, Antares, a Comat1050 from the Italian Comar shipyard.
+2002, in Finike a tiny town in Turkey I found my first yacht, Antares, a Comat1050 from the Italian Comar shipyard.
 My first sailing year was learning by mistakes!
-Of yourse I had a sailing license, but I quickly had to find found out: If you are on the helm by yourself the license is nothing worth!
+Of yourse I had a sailing license, but I quickly had to find found out: If you are on the helm by yourself the license is worth nothing!

-The next couple of years I spent in the Caribbean.
+The next 6 years I spent in the Caribbean.
 Between the Rio Dulce in Guatemala, Utila in Honduras and the South coast of Cuba.

 Another 32 days sailing brought me and my crew member Kevin in a much nicer world.
 The Marquesas Islands in the South Sea.
 One of my best memories are about this widely untouched place, with its friendly people.

 Kevin left there and I sailed single handed to Tahiti, than another big jump to Tonga.
 Fiji was the next stop.
 A very nice place with a great sailors communitiy!